top of page

 What if I don’t feel comfortable charging for care costs?

 This arrangement is not for everyone and doesn’t align with everyone’s cultural values to ask for money.
-We’re conscious that everyone’s situation is different.
+Everyone’s situation is different.

 But, it’s worth taking some time to look at our finances and explore our feelings on the topic, and how financially sustainable we are.
-Allowing us to reach the decision that’s right for us.
+Allowing us to reach the decision that’s right, and doable, for us.

 Family dynamics and money

 Whether squabbles over differing values or bigger disagreements about family inheritance, conversations about financial matters can quickly turn heated.
-Some reasons include:
+This might look like:

-• Disagreements over how much to spend: We might have very different opinions on what we’d like to spend our money on, compared to the person we care for.
+• Disagreements over how much to spend: We might have very different opinions on what we’d like to spend money on compared to the person we care for, or others in their caring circle.
 We might opt for cheap and cheerful supermarket brands, while they prefer pricier options.
-These tensions can come to the fore if we’re caring for an elderly parent who instilled deep-rooted beliefs about money from a young age.
+Or they might want to buy the cheapest version of everything regardless of quality.
+These tensions can come to the fore if we’re caring for an elderly parent who has deep-rooted beliefs about money from a young age.

 • Trust issues across the family: Money can feel like a secretive topic and people in our wider family or caring circle may distrust our control over someone else’s finances.
 Or, the person we care for may not feel happy that someone else is accessing their money on their behalf, even if it’s in their best interests.
 It’s a big deal to accept that you need help with your finances.